bglarkin/tallgrass_restoration_legacies/microbial_guild_taxonomy.md

 An indicator species analysis is warranted, identifying which species correlate strongly with `field_type`.
-Performing this with all ITS data may identify particular species to further examine, although it remains a problem that we cannot distinguish field type from an individual field due to pseudoreplication.
+Performing this with all ITS data may identify particular species to further examine, although it remains a weakness that we lack replication within blocks for `field_type` in some regions.

 Following the indicator species analysis, richness and composition of selected guilds is calculated.
 These calculations are done with data